soha-18/RagaVeda---Hindustani-Classical-Raga-Identification/README.md

 - Sarang
 - Yaman

-In the later phase we will incorporate more hindustani ragas from hugging face to increase its flexibility and usability.
-It also helps to assert the accuracy of the model to be able to detect the ragas.

 ## Model Description
 This project comprises model structure based on Mel spectogram characteristics.We extract the spectrogram characterictics for each audio signals and create a dataset.
 We then preprocess our dataset with MFCC coefficients and split into training and validation dataset to train our 2D CNN model.